 Conveniently Scheduled Classes

-Courses are offered weekday evenings and occasionally on Saturdays for the convenience of working professionals.
+Courses are offered weekday evenings and occasional Saturdays for the convenience of working professionals.
 This program welcomes both full-time and part-time students.
-Part-time students who take about two classes per semester can complete the degree in approximately two calendar years.
-Students may also take one course per semester.
-The program welcomes full-time students, including recent graduates with bachelor's degrees in the sciences or related disciplines.
+Part-time students who take about two classes per semester can complete the degree in approximately two calendar years, though CERE offers flexibility in the number of courses required per semester.

 Instructors from Academia and Working Professionals

 The Center for Environmental Research and Education offers courses on a wide variety of subjects, from Public Policy and Environmental Politics to Terrestrial Field Biology.
 These courses are taught by a combination of instructors.
 Some courses will be taught by full-time faculty members at Duquesne Unviersity, while others are taught by working professionals who have experience from government agencies, consulting firms, law firms, non-profit organizations, and more.
 Students are able to learn topics from a multitude of perspectives and develop well-rounded skillsets.
 See our faculty list here.